Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 Safety Tip: Check your state’s PFD rules on the USCG Boating site to see the regulations!

-Life jackets are designed to keep your head above water and give you the ability to breathe properly when in the water.
+Life jackets are designed to keep your head above water and allow you to breathe properly when in the water.
 Worn correctly, a properly fitting life jacket will fit you snugly and not rise above your chin or ears.
-A good fitting life jacket will make your day that much better!
+A good-fitting life jacket will make your day that much better!

-Lifejackets are available in a wide variety of shapes, colors, and sizes.
+Lifejackets are available in various shapes, colors, and sizes.
 Remember, your life jacket must be:

 • The appropriate size for the intended user